benycze/fpga-brainfuck/sw/README.md

 The translated program can be uploaded to the BCPU using the `upload-program.py` tool - use the `--help` to obtain more information.

-## How to Compile and Upload the Code
+## How to compile and upload the code

 The translation can be done like following: